rvoertmann/SennheiserBackend/README.md

 ## Technology

-The backend service is a ASP.NET Web API, providing rest endpoints to control the backend.
+The backend service is a ASP.NET Web API, providing REST endpoints to control the backend.
 These endpoints could be called by any capable UI.

 The simulator is a ASP.NET Web API as well and populates endpoints to get and set the MicGain property for the receiver device it simulates.